josephbeuysmum/Dertisch/README.md

 Waiters
 -------

 The people who take dishes from kitchen to table.
-Waiters are classically VIPER `presenters`, which are given data by `Head Chefs` in order to populate and control views.
+Waiters are classically part MVVM `viewModels` and part VIPER `presenters`, which are given data by `Head Chefs` in order to populate and control views.

 Tables
 ------

 The literal, physical tables in the restaurant upon which the dishes are served.
-Tables are classically `views`, the screens the user sees.
+Tables are classically `views` and/or `viewControllers`, the screens the user sees.
 However, it should be noted that because of the frequent use of the word "table" in Cocoa components, internally `Dertisch` uses the word "dish" instead, so as to avoid confusion.

 Customers
 ---------

 The people ordering the food.
-Customers are users: the actual people using the actual app.
+Customers are classically `users`, the actual people using the actual app.
+Whilst being humand and therefore not officially part of the framework, their inclusion in the metaphorical acronym acts as a conspicuous reminder of who all this is done for, to lower the risk of getting lost in intellectual abstraction.

 How MV/IPER works in Dertisch
 -----------------------------------

 -   A customer makes an order (a `user` interacts with their device);
 -   the head chef instructs their staff as to the required dishes (the `interactor` queries its `proxies`);
--   the staff cook ingredients and present the head chef with the dishes (the `proxies` combine data they already have with data they need asynchronously from their `services`);
+-   the staff cook ingredients and present the head chef with the dishes (the `proxies` combine data they already have with data they need, probably asynchronously, from their `services`);
 -   the head chef gives the dishes to the waiter (the `interactor` calls its `presenter` with data);
--   the waiter takes the dishes to the table (the `presenter` populates its `view` with data); and
+-   the waiter serves the customer (the `view` populates itself via its `viewModel`); and
 -   the table is laid with dishes (the `view` updates in accordance with the original interaction of the `user`).

 Dertisch is designed to provide the functionality common to most apps, which specifically (at present) means the following.